 A good old-fashioned check.
 You may prefer to write a check to the HSA or send a certified check or money order.

 How Much Can I Contribute to My HSA?

-Be sure to check and see whether or not you reached your contribution limit for 2020 before sending more dough that way.
+Be sure to check and see whether or not you reached your contribution limits before sending more dough that way.
 Contributions from yourself, your employer, your Mom, whomever (!), count toward your limit.